vincefn/pyvkfft/README.rst

   - **OpenCL !** (now also available in VkFFT)
   - for vulkan and rocm this only makes sense combined to a pycuda/cupy/pyopencl equivalent.
 - support cupy arrays
+- out-of-place C2R transform without modifying the C array ?
+This would require using a R array padded with two wolumns as for the inplace transform
 - half precision
 - convolution ?
 - access to tweaking parameters in VkFFTConfiguration ?